- Dec 22, 2025

 The Docusign mobile app now supports Dropdown, Attachment, and Line fields.
 These fields make it easier to send documents on-the-go without switching devices.
 Senders can add an Attachment, Dropdown, or Line field when creating envelopes, as well as send templates that use these fields.

-Release dates We've submitted the app to the Apple App Store and Google Play Store and are awaiting final approval.
-These new field types will be available in our mobile app as follows, pending approval:
+We've submitted the app to the Apple App Store and Google Play Store and are awaiting final approval.
+These new field types will be available in our mobile app as follows, pending approval:- Dropdown

 - iOS: October